How do I start an estate plan?

-Most often, people begin their planning by creating a will or living trust.
+Most often, people begin their estate planning by creating a will or living trust.
 These documents stipulate how a person’s assets should be distributed upon their demise.
-The state in which you reside and federal laws govern the legality of a will or trust and it is wise to work with an attorney skilled in trusts and estate planning.
+The state of California as well as federal laws governs the legality of a will or trust and it is wise to work with an attorney skilled in trusts and estate planning.

 - Once you have an idea of what you own, think about how you would want it to be allocated.